 price is a price floor and that prices can only rise.
 In addition,

 some contracts specify that no price adjustments are to be made until

 Suppose a manufacturer of widgets enters into a long-term sales

 contract with a customer.
 The buyer and the seller agree to include

-an escalation clause that adjusts the selling price yearly, up or down,
+a clause that adjusts the selling price yearly, up or down,

 to account for changes in energy, machinery and equipment, business